 19 of 22

 You can take any amigurumi crochet food pattern and add a face, or even just eyes, to make it a cute little character.
 Check out how that was done in this adorable free crochet pear pattern by Mohu Blog.
 It's also neat to see how this uses some non-traditional colors to make the crochet food just a little bit more fun.
 This is great for play or for decorating.

 Twinkie Chan is one of the best food crochet designers.
 She takes food as the inspiration for accessories, home decor, and more.
-Through CreativeBug, Twinkie offers a class to teach you how to crochet amigurumi fruits and vegetables including unique foods like radishes and potatoes.
+Through CreativeBug, Twinkie offers classes to teach you how to crochet amigurumi fruits and vegetables including unique foods such as radishes and potatoes.